ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 export const email_regexp = /^[a-z0-9._%+-]+@[a-z0-9.-]+\.[a-z]{2,}$/;
 ```

-Back to our function `get_user`, we now can validate the email:
+Back to our function `get_user`, we now can validate the email.

 ```typescript
 if (!email) {